-A leading carbon offset program founded in 1996 as the first private voluntary GHG registry in the world, ACR operates in the voluntary and regulated carbon markets.
-ACR has unparalleled experience in the development of environmentally rigorous, science-based offset methodologies as well as operational experience in the oversight of offset project verification, registration, offset issuance and retirement reporting through its online registry system.
+ACR is a leading global carbon crediting program operating in regulated and voluntary carbon markets.
+Founded in 1996 as the first private voluntary greenhouse gas (GHG) registry in the world, ACR creates confidence in the integrity of carbon markets to catalyze transformational climate results.
+ACR ensures carbon credit quality through the development of environmentally rigorous, science-based standards and methodologies as well as oversight of carbon offset project verification, registration, and credit issuance and retirement reporting through its transparent registry system.
+ACR is governed by Environmental Resources Trust LLC, a wholly-owned nonprofit subsidiary of Winrock International.

-© 2020 American Carbon Registry at Winrock International.
+© 2021 ACR at Winrock International.
 All rights reserved.
-No part of this publication may be reproduced, displayed, modified or distributed without express written permission of the American Carbon Registry.
-The sole permitted use of the publication is for the registration of projects on the American Carbon Registry.
+No part of this publication may be reproduced, displayed, modified or distributed without express written permission of the ACR.
+The sole permitted use of the publication is for the registration of projects on the ACR.
 For requests to license the publication or any part thereof for a different use, write to the address listed above.
-METHODOLOGY FOR THE QUANTIFICATION, MONITORING, REPORTING AND VERIFICATION OF GREENHOUSE GAS EMISSIONS REDUCTIONS AND REMOVALS FROM IMPROVED FOREST MANAGEMENT ON CANADIAN